mi-da/Decentralized-Learning-Service-Assembly/README.md

 - TYPES: Number of types of services
 - M: learning window of the proposed algorithm
 - STRATEGY: The selection criteria that the nodes adopt.
 We implemented multiple strategies:
-  1. emergent [1]
+  1. emergent (QoS-aware - see [1])
   2. random
-  3. greedy
+  3. greedy (Greedy on QoS)
-  4. shaerf
+  4. shaerf (QoS-aware - see [2])
-  5. individual_energy
+  5. individual_energy (Energy-aware greedy - paper under revision at ECSA2020)
-  6. overall_energy
+  6. overall_energy (Energy-aware greedy - paper under revision at ECSA2020)
-  7. fair_energy
+  7. fair_energy (Energy-aware with learning - paper under revision at ECSA2020)

 ### References